 (i) the employee has completed probation;

-(ii) if the post is externally funded then written permission will need to be obtained from the funding body.
+(ii) If the post is externally funded, then written permission will need to be obtained from the funding body and submitted as part of the consideration for a Secondment.

 2. Policy Objectives

 2.1.
-A secondment is a development opportunity, for a defined period, enabling employees to experience work in a different department of Aberystwyth University or in another organisation.
+A secondment is a development opportunity, for a defined period, enabling employees to experience work in a different Institute/Department of Aberystwyth University or in another organisation.

 2.2.
 The University recognises that secondments give employees an opportunity to develop skills and knowledge outside of their substantive role.
-Secondments also provide the opportunity to enhance organisational flexibility by offering a way of filling short and long term skill gaps within departments.
+Secondments also provide the opportunity to enhance organisational flexibility by offering a way of filling short and long-term skill gaps within an Institute/Department.
 External secondments can offer exchange of expertise between organisations.

 2.3.
 The University is committed to equality of opportunity and will ensure that a fair and consistent selection procedure is used for all secondment arrangements across the University.